codcloud/intro-katacoda/intro-openshift/rhoar-eap/2using-cli.md

 ![Create Project](../../assets/intro-openshift/getting-started/2create-project.png)

 The rest is optional and up to you.
-Be careful with all of that responsibility.
+Be careful with all of that responsibility :).

 After your project is created, you'll be taken to a screen where you can begin adding content to your project.